jonifreeman/sqltyped/README.md

 * Add support for Option (nullable columns)
 * Tag primary keys?
-* API to return tuples as well as associative HLists
 * Full SQL syntax + SQL dialects
 * Requiring a user to create a type for each used column is unncessary boilerplate once Scala macros can create public types
 * Benchmark the effect on compilation times and optimize as needed